 Continue the inventory of our fossil fuel footprint in our operations.
 Develop a global roadmap based on fossil free equipment and processes.

 Improve energy efficiency at our manufacturing sites and warehouses by an additional 12.5% by 2025 (2020 baseline).

 Continue with the Green Spirit 2.0 certification and the energy management certification scheme.

 Improve water efficiency at our manufacturing sites by 25% by 2025 (2020 baseline) in potential water risk areas, until the site has reached optimal levels of efficiency.

 Implement the roadmap based on the WWF water risk assessment for our manufacturing footprint.

 Increase the proportion of renewable energy for our operations to 65% by 2025.

 Continue to source electricity from certified renewable sources.
-Start piloting bio fuels and electrification of processes.
+Continue to pilot bio fuels and the electrification of processes.

 Continue the certification process.

 - On track